keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 	- selfish, feels guilty because it feels selfish
 - WE TELEPORT
 - Dairelict recites his tragic backstory again for Makara
+- "I get emotional when I think about world peace."
+	- Oh My God
+- we are discussing the next course of action
 -